Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Theoretical Analysis

-We will let $F$ denote a fixed MLP with $L$ layers with an activation $\sigma$ in layers $1$ through to $L-1$ and on the output layer $L$ we apply a softmax activation as all our experiments will be on classification with a cross-entropy loss function.
-We will assume $\sigma$ has bounded derivative
+We begin by fixing the notation.
+Let $F$ denote a feedforward MLP with $L$ layers, using an activation $\sigma$ in layers $1$ through $L-1$, and applying a softmax at the output layer $L$, because our analysis concerns classification with a cross-entropy loss function.
+We assume $\sigma$ has bounded derivative